Types of Life Insurance Explained

 Regardless of how the company performs or how bad the market conditions are, the rate of return on your policy’s cash value component will never dip below the rate of interest guaranteed by the company.

-If you buy a permanent life policy from a mutual life insurance company, you might be paid dividends as well.
+If you buy a permanent life policy from a mutual insurance company, you might be paid dividends as well.

-Mutual life insurance companies are structured in such a way that a person who buys a policy not only becomes a policyholder, but also becomes a part-owner.
+Mutual companies are structured in such a way that a person who buys a policy not only becomes a policyholder, but also becomes a part-owner.
 So, you are eligible to receive a share of the profits made by the company, which is usually paid in the form of yearly dividends.

 There are many reasons why you might want to consider buying a permanent life policy.